 The standards of satisfactory academic progress state you must:

 - Complete and pass a minimum of 67% of all attempted hours at WMU.

 - Maintain a minimum of 2.00 cumulative grade point average by the end of the second academic year.

 Your financial aid eligibility is also affected by additional factors, such as:

 - Cost of attendance.
 Your awards may not exceed the estimated cost of attendance.
-If you receive financial aid, including outside scholarships, beyond your eligibility based on COA, your awards may be adjusted.
+If you receive financial aid, including outside scholarships, beyond your eligibility based on COA, your offers may be adjusted.

 - Student visa status.
 If you have a F1 or F2 student visa, a J1 or J2 exchange visitor visa or a G services visa, you are neither a citizen nor eligible non-citizen.

 - Selective Service registration.
 Men between the ages of 18 and 25 must register with the Selective Service.

 - Default.
 You must not owe an overpayment on a Federal Perkins Loan or grant program.
 You must not be in default on a federal student loan, or over your loan limits.